flatironinstitute/mountainlab-js/README.md

 ml-list-processors
 ```

-This should list the names of the system processors that are distributed with MountainLab-js
+This should list the names of the very few system processors that are distributed with mountainlab-js.

 ### Step 3: Install plugin processor libraries